-- · assessment and reporting policies - reports for parents on student performance.
+- Assessment and reporting policies - Samples of reports and/or other intended mechanisms for reporting student performance to parents.

 The school regularly reviews its curriculum, teaching program and learning and assessment approaches for each stage of learning to improve student performance outcomes, using external and internal performance data.